nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 # [Likely spread of SARS-Cov 2 in the Seattle area](https://nextstrain.org/ncov/2020-03-04?label=clade:B1%20&d=tree)

 There are now several cases of COVID-19 reported in the greater Seattle area and the US in general.
-The newly isolated and sequenced case from Snohomish County (north of Seattle), is genetically closely related to a case isolated at the end of January in the same area.
+The newly isolated and sequenced case from Snohomish County (north of Seattle), is genetically closely related to a case isolated in the middle of January in the same area.

 <br>

 There are two possible explanations for this.
 The virus could have been introduced at least twice into the greater Seattle area from a common source in China.
-However, the far more likely explanation is that the virus was circulating undetected in the area for a while.
+However, another explanation is that the virus was circulating undetected in the area for a while.

 <br>